cfpb/college-costs/docs/notification-spec.md

   This option is intended to catch cases where the student was given the wrong URL or a faulty URL.
   In this case, a new oid will need to be generated in order to complete a valid disclosure; oid values are allowed to generate only one notification.

-Schools may use `oid` values of up to 128 characters.
+Schools may use `oid` values of up to 128 hex characters.

 ## Email notification
 Endpoint notifications are preferred because they are more reliable and simpler to automate.